ADBeta/chASM/README.md

 While this library *can* be used as a drop-in replacement for digitalRead, pinMode
 and digitalWrite, this is not completely recommended, as this library uses more
 Program Storage than the system default functions - It also does not have the safety
-checks and failmodes the system default options do.
+checks and failstates the system default options do.
 As such, this library is only recommended for slightly experienced programmers.

 ## Usage